stacks-network/stacks/README.md

 OneName
 =======

-The decentralized identity system for Bitcoin.
+The decentralized identity system built on Bitcoin.

 ##### Table of Contents
 [Introduction](#introduction)